Moira (Overwatch): Design

-Standing 6 ft 5 in tall, Moira is an Irish woman with short red hair brushed back.
+Standing 6 feet 5 inches tall, Moira is an Irish woman with short red hair brushed back.
 Her eyes are heterochromatic, her right red and her left blue.
 A metallic eyepiece surrounds her left eye, while her right arm is visibly withered and a dark blue, ending in sharp fingernails.
 Her outfit consists of a long black coat with flowing sleeves, black pants, and black shoes that end in points.
 Electronic equipment is overlaid on her waist, arms, and ankles that have small spikes protruding from them, while a half-circle shaped device rests on the back of her head at ear level.
 Several tubes are visible through her attire, while two large ones go up her shoulders over her collarbones to a large backpack device that has a large rotating protrusion of the same color embedded in the bottom.
 The color of these tubes are dependent on whether she is healing allies or damaging enemies, appearing yellow for the former and purple for the latter.
 For her appearance in Overwatch 2, her outfit is now silver colored, and her right arm is completely exposed from the shoulder downward.
 Said arm has changed significantly, now appearing completely purple with swollen veins, resembling some of her early concept art.
 It's connected to her body at the shoulder via black electronics, with a tube running to a silver brace where the electronics meet the arm.

 Like other Overwatch characters, Moira received skins, unlockable cosmetic items to change her in-game appearance, and were intended to embrace different aspects of her character.
 In particular, her "Oasis" skin represents her time as a geneticist in a scientific community, implementing science themes into the design while also trying to follow the color scheme of the in-game stage with the same name.
 Likewise, her "Blackwatch" skin was meant to illustrate her time with the group, giving her a black militaristic outfit with armor and a beret.
 When the beret drew some criticism, the Overwatch social media account on Twitter edited various headwear over the image such as a clown wig, bunny ears, and wizard's hat in response to the tweets, asking in a tongue-in-cheek manner if the new look was "better?"
 In contrast to the previous skin, the "Glam" skin was meant as a tribute to 1970's glam rock, giving her blue hair with a tighter hairstyle, a four-pointed star painted on her face, a pink and gold outfit with a plunging neckline, and a crescent moon necklace.
 Tsang noted the tubes were also modified, with the liquid inside meant to appear akin to lava lamps, and considered it one of his favorite skins to make for her.